matslil/sisdel/sisdel.md

 Note that once data or operator has been declared, other namespace may apply further restrictions on it when used from that namespace.
-Other namepace may not lift any existing restriction.
+Other namespace may not lift any existing restriction.

 Haskell type "maybe".
 Can be "Nothing" or "Just <x>", meaning "no value" and "value <x>" respectively.
 Forces the programmer to always